Umuzi-org/ACN-syllabus/content/topics/linux/intro-to-bash/_index.md

 plugins=(git docker docker-compose per-directory-history alias-tips)
 ```

-Most of these are included in oh-my-zsh but you have to install alias-tips seperately
+Most of these are included in oh-my-zsh but you have to install alias-tips separately.